 If you or your loved one has not been diagnosed by a medical professional, immediate action must be taken.
 First and foremost, a proper medical diagnosis is necessary to ensure that a patient receives the appropriate treatment.
 Nothing should come before the health and safety of you and your family members.
 High-quality medical attention is critically important.
 The sooner you take action, the better.

 In addition, you will not be able to obtain assisted living benefits through EEOICPA or RECA unless you have valid medical documentation.
 Simply put, a professional medical diagnosis is the first step in the EEOICPA claims process.
 A claim will not be able to move forward in the process, and your home healthcare benefits will not be approved until you have a valid diagnosis.
 If you or your family member needs help getting in touch with the right physicians to provide treatment and make a diagnosis, please do not hesitate to reach out to our home healthcare professionals for immediate assistance and to learn more about RECA and EEOICPA healthcare.

 Learn More About Free EEOICPA and RECA Healthcare Today

-At United Energy Workers Healthcare, we understand that the EEOICPA/RECA claims process is deeply complex.
+At United Energy Workers Healthcare and Four Corners Health Care, we understand that the EEOICPA/RECA claims process is deeply complex.
 Our compassionate home healthcare experts are available to help you and your family explore all of your available options.
 To learn more about free EEOICPA and RECA healthcare, please contact us today for free, fully private initial consultation.